andlarson/surfacic_toolpaths/README.md

 A tool to convert descriptions of toolpaths in G-Code-esque format to surface meshes.

-Depends on Open Cascade Technology's geometric kernel.
-GLFW is also a dependency if visualization is desired.
+Depends on Open Cascade Technology's geometric kernel and GLFW for visualization.

 ### WARNING

-This tool has only been tested on macOS and currently includes some machine-specific behavior in the build system.
-As such, if you want to use this tool, you *must* modify the CMakeLists.txt file.
+This tool has only been tested on macOS.

-### Building With CMake:
+### Building and Installing With CMake:
 ```
 mkdir build/
 cd build/
 cmake ..
+ccmake .
 cmake --build .
+cmake --install .
 ```